Elizabeth Hallett, Curriculum Director: Grades 9-12 and English Language Education K-12

 After the parent/guardian has signed the required forms, the Central Registration staff will place the student in the appropriate school with the recommended grade level.

-Once students are part of the program, all ELLs are given the Access for ELLs Assessment once a year in the winter.
-The scores of this test, along with comprehensive local assessments from ELL classroom teachers, are used to determine progress of an ELL through the 5 proficiency levels dictated by the Massachusetts Department of Elementary and Secondary Education (DESE.)
-ELLs like their native English-speaking peers, are expected to take the MCAS Exam and pass as a graduation requirement.
+Once students are part of the program, all ELEs are given the Access for ELLs Assessment once a year in the winter.
+The scores of this test, along with comprehensive local assessments from ELE classroom teachers, are used to determine progress of an ELL through the 5 proficiency levels dictated by the Massachusetts Department of Elementary and Secondary Education (DESE.)
+Like their native English-speaking peers, all ELE students are expected to take the MCAS Exam and pass as a graduation requirement.

-Criteria for considering that a student be monitored would be the recommendations of the ELL teacher, a fluency level 4 or 5 and/or appropriate success in meeting benchmarks in English Language Development.
+Criteria for considering that a student be monitored would be the recommendations of the ELE teacher, a fluency level 4 or 5 and/or appropriate success in meeting benchmarks in English Language Development.

-If an ELL student is determined to be ready to exit the ELL Program, he/she will be considered FLEP (Former Limited English Proficient) and placed on Monitor Status for two full years.
-Monitoring is especially important at all levels, (elementary, middle and high school) for FLEP students in order to evaluate progress and achievement after ELL services.
+If an ELE student is determined to be ready to exit the ELE Program, he/she will be considered FEL (Former English Learner) and placed on Monitor Status for two full years.
+Monitoring is especially important at all levels, (elementary, middle and high school) for FLE students in order to evaluate progress and achievement after ELE services.

-All ELLs entering Quincy Public Schools can receive a diploma after completion of local graduation requirements and successfully passing the MCAS (Massachusetts Comprehensive Assessment System.)
+All ELE students entering Quincy Public Schools can receive a diploma after completion of local graduation requirements and successfully passing the MCAS (Massachusetts Comprehensive Assessment System.)
 Local graduation requirements are found in the Quincy High School Program of Studies.

 Additional Resources and Links: